 This is who we are.

-We are a faith-based non-profit established in Pemba, Northern Mozambique working with women who have been sexually exploited, trafficked, abused and culturally oppressed.
+We are a Christian faith-based non-profit established in Pemba, Northern Mozambique working with women who have been sexually exploited, trafficked, abused and culturally oppressed.
 We empower each woman through love and restorative care, education, establishing identity, vocational training and employment.

 The Liberty Project was established in 2016 and now enters its third year full of hope and progress!